ASP COVID-19 Updates

 COVID-19 Protocols at ASP

-Visit this website for a list of testing locations.
+Visit this website for a list of testing locations in Paris.

 Call the ASP nurse immediately.
 Your child will have to stay at home and cannot come to school.
-The child and ALL family members must take a COVID-19 test 7 days after the infected family member received their positive test result.
-If any other family member tests positive for COVID-19, the ASP student needs to remain home.
 Your family doctor should be consulted to determine when the student can return to school.
 Please see our protocol for a suspected student case or exposure to COVID-19.

-If your child has been in critical contact with a child or adult who has been confirmed as having the virus, you will be informed by email (similar to this).
-The name of the affected person is confidential, but the school Nurse and the Division Director will have access to this information to ensure thorough contact tracing.
-Parents will be kept informed of the general status of confirmed COVID-19 cases in the school, by Division.
+If your child has been in critical contact with a child or adult who has been confirmed as having the virus, you will be informed by email with instructions on what steps to take.
+The name of the infected person is confidential, but the school Nurse and the Division Director will have access to this information to ensure thorough contact tracing.
+Parents will be kept informed of the general status of confirmed COVID-19 cases through "COVID-19" Update emails and will soon find a grid on the Parent Portal with updated case information.

 Please see our protocol for a suspected student case or exposure to COVID-19.